abcdesktopio/docs/opsdocs/docs/advanced/4.4/controllers/controllers.md

 ### Deal with console and `X-API-KEY`

-As we saw above, when an `apikey` is specified, the request sent to pyos requires the `X-API-KEY` header with the `apikey` string.
-But what about console ?
-When you try to connect to console, a popup will apear asking you to enter the `ManagerController apikey`.
+As described above, when an `apikey` is configured, requests sent to pyos must include the `X-API-KEY` header containing the `apikey` string.
+When you connect to the console, a popup will appear prompting you to enter the `ManagerController apikey`.

 ![api-key-popup](./img/api-key-modal.png)

-If you try to close it whthout entering the `apikey` or entering a bad one.
-The popup will reapear utill you enter a good `apikey`.
-You will also see an error message on the top right corner.
+If you close the popup without entering a valid `apikey`, or if you enter an incorrect one, the popup will reappear until a correct `apikey` is provided.
+An error message is also displayed in the top-right corner.

 ![api-key-error](./img/api-key-error.png)

-Once a good `apikey` is set.
-It will be stored in your browser 's `LocalStorage` so you don't have to enter it again every time you connect to console.
+Once a valid `apikey` is entered, it is stored in your browser's `LocalStorage` so that you do not need to re-enter it each time you connect to the console.

 ![api-key-local-storage](./img/api-key-localstorage.png)